Find the first commercially credible route into a complex market.

 Is the Wedge Fit Check an automated market report?

-No. It is not an automated report, a free trial, investment advice, legal advice, or a full validation sprint.
-Each accepted case requires analyst supervision and human review.
+No. It is analyst-supervised work, not an automated report, investment advice, legal advice, or full validation sprint.
+The first email is used to qualify the paid diagnostic and decide whether confidential handling is needed.

-Submit a high-level, sanitized hypothesis with target market, geography, buyer, decision context, and what would be wasted if the hypothesis is wrong.
-Do not include confidential IP, client names, unreleased financials, code names, or M&A-sensitive details.
+Send a high-level, sanitized outline with target market, geography, buyer, decision context, and what would be wasted if the hypothesis is wrong.
+Do not include confidential IP, client names, unreleased financials, code names, or M&A-sensitive details in the first email.

 When should I request NDA handling?